imec-int/ldes-registry/throughput.md

 ---

 <script setup>
-import { data } from './throughput.data.js'
+// import { data } from './throughput.data.js'
-const endpoints = data.endpoints
+// const endpoints = data.endpoints
+// todo: re-enable this once the ldes-client has been updated const endpoints = []
 </script>

 <div v-for="endpoint of endpoints">